- Publications and resources

 Submitting the manual to CASA

-Submitting your manual to CASA for assessment is as easy as selecting the Submit Manual button which sends an email to the Permission Application Centre (PAC) within CASA alerting them of its submission.
+Submitting your manual to CASA for assessment is as easy as selecting the Submit Manual button which sends an email to the Aviation Industry Approval and Permissions Issue Section of the Client Services Centre alerting them of its submission.

-The PAC then matches the MAAT manual with your application form and assigns the manual to an appropriate CASA inspector (e.g. an airworthiness inspector or flying operations inspector).
+The Aviation Industry Approval and Permissions Issue section then matches the MAAT manual with your application form and assigns the manual to an appropriate CASA inspector (e.g. an airworthiness inspector or flying operations inspector).

 Assessment of the manual